Leikaab/crudclient/.devcontainer/README.md

 ### 5. Post Create Commands

 - Modify the `postCreateCommand.sh` script to perform additional setup tasks after the container is built.
 Uncomment the existing commands if needed or add your own.

-> **Note:** This container runs as a non-root user with sudo access by default.
-Comment out `"remoteUser": "vscode"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

-4. **Rebuild or update your container**

-   You may want to make changes to your container, such as installing a different version of a software or forwarding a new port.
-You'll rebuild your container for your changes to take effect.

-   **Open browser automatically:** As an example change, let's update the `portsAttributes` in the `.devcontainer/devcontainer.json` file to open a browser when our port is automatically forwarded.

-   - Open the `.devcontainer/devcontainer.json` file.
-   - Modify the `"onAutoForward"` attribute in your `portsAttributes` from `"notify"` to `"openBrowser"`.
-   - Press <kbd>F1</kbd> and select the **Remote-Containers: Rebuild Container** command so the modifications are picked up.